Jaaz7/home-cooked-harmony/README.md

 Users can share their own recipes and comment culinary tips, enriching the overall blogging experience.

 ### Visual Appeal:
 Users are encouraged to upload visually appealing images.
-When adding a post, users are prompted with clear instructions pased as "criteria" for uploading an organized post, this includes where to put the ingredients and measurements.
+When adding a post, users are prompted with clear instructions passed as "criteria" for uploading an organized post, this includes where to put the ingredients and measurements.
 Users have a rich text editor to customize their own formatting.
 If the website has many posts and comments, users will find it easy to navigate with organized pagination buttons.
 This ensures a visually informative browsing experience.

 ### Multi-Device Accessibility:
 Optimized for all devices, the website ensures a smooth experience, whether users are planning their meals on a desktop or browsing recipes on a mobile device.